Chain ID, Address Format and Signatures

 Address prefix

 BIP-0173 defines a new format for segregated witness output addresses that contains a human-readable part that identifies the coin type.
-Cronos PoS Chain has different address prefixes for its corresponding network types, these prefixes are:
+Cronos POS Chain has different address prefixes for its corresponding network types, these prefixes are:

 cro